lif-zone/lif/README.md

 (For the technically minded, LIF is a keys/value distribued MongoDB-like database on top of IPFS-like file system, leveraging Bitcoin/Ethernium-like blockchain technology).

 The cutting-edge browser-first blockchain approach, means that user can connect and use the network with just a browser.
 Making it native to the web.
 Anyone with a modren browser can connect and access the nework, without any need to install special appplication.
 LIF is blockchain technology for the masses.
+And we will first develop the applications around it, letting the UI, define the underline protocol (instead of vice versa...)

 LIF combines [IPFS](https://raw.githubusercontent.com/ipfs/ipfs/) with [Mongo](https://github.com/mongodb/mongo), [Namecoin](https://www.namecoin.org/) and other blockchain design ideas, and enales you to create any distribueted database application:
 - Easy to use by anyone.
 Even your parents :-)